BrunaRihl/FineShine-Jewellery/README.md

   * Action Taken:

 To address this issue, a forms.py file was created to handle the form logic and validation.
 The new form ensures that all required fields are validated, and appropriate error messages are displayed if any required fields are left empty.
-This solution ensures that users are properly informed if they miss any required fields when submitting the contact form, enhancing the overall user experience and ensuring that messages are correctly sent to the admin.

 ![bug - 5 solved](/media/docs/bug6.jpg)